nikitavoloboev/data/docs/physics/physics.md

 - [A mind-blowing explanation of symmetry | Frank Wilczek (2022)](https://www.youtube.com/watch?v=sMg4XJG2XyY)
 - [The information-theoretic foundation of thermodynamic work extraction (2022)](https://iopscience.iop.org/article/10.1088/2399-6528/ac70a7) ([Tweet](https://twitter.com/DavidDeutschOxf/status/1530199266286882816))
 - [Ask HN: How to do self-study on Physics (2022)](https://news.ycombinator.com/item?id=31549032)
+- [The Electromagnetic Spectrum](https://twitter.com/WorldAndScience/status/1529717989326696449) - All the parts of the electromagnetic spectrum are the same thing—radiation.
+Radiation is made up of a stream of photons—particles without mass that move in a wave pattern all at the same speed, the speed of light.